 #2: Modern City Center (San Jose)

 There are plenty of great reasons to live here – it just takes a little common sense and planning.
-First, you must understand the difference between the central valley (San Jose) and another tourist area in Costa Rica.
+But first, you must understand the difference between the central valley (San Jose and Alaujela province) and another tourist area in Costa Rica.
 There are many good places like malls, parks, and schools in the former.

 Public hospitals are also popular places for legal residents and home country nationals because they offer quality health care for affordable rates.
 Even while they’re not as developed or crowded as the major city center, there are many beautiful spots, and you can find a lot of what you need without driving too far.